More about: 24 Best Things To Do in Rome

 Don't do it in a hurry or in the street while queuing to enter a monument; sit in a restaurant and spend two hours eating, tasting every dish, asking the chef for his specialities and, if you have time, join a gastronomic tour to discover Rome's best pizzas and excellent pastas.

 However, if you want to go out on your own to find a good place to eat, here is a list of my favourite places to eat and dine in Rome to encourage you to try some of them and, above all, to avoid falling into the traps that (sometimes) the city has prepared for tourists.
+Another option to make the most of the culinary culture without worrying about it is to book a food tour of Rome.

-14. Have an aperitivo in Trastevere
+14. Grab an aperitivo in Trastevere

-A city is also its neighbourhoods and without a doubt Trastevere is one of the most charming neighbourhoods in Rome (for me it's the best, but they say there's no accounting for taste...).
 Stroll through its cobbled streets adorned with ivy, visit its quirky gift shops, dine in one of its restaurants, sit down for an ice cream in its squares and discover some of the best places to have an aperitif in Rome.

 Trastevere is a different Rome and many say the most authentic of them all.
 The best way to see all it has to offer is to take a guided tour of Trastevere.
-Also take note of the best places to eat in Trastevere and all that the Trastevere neighbourhood has to offer after dark.
+Also take note of the best places to eat in Trastevere and all that the neighbourhood of Trastevere has to offer after dark.

 15. Rome by night